 modified: index.html

-You can see that index.html file is showing as modified.
-Follow the previous steps of adding the changes again by running git add . and see the output.
+Follow the previous steps of adding the changes again by running git add .

 On branch master